 When you choose a sleep training method for your baby or toddler with a lot of energy, he will likely go longer than others.
 My youngest son can be playing hard and not seem tired, then he’s sleeping 5 minutes later.
 He’s just different than my first.
 So, whether you choose cry it out or a no-cry sleep training method, plan for a longer process and be pleasantly surprised if it’s not.
 With a lot of energy, you can probably bet your baby or toddler will not protest for a short 5 minutes like some children, but that will also depend on his persistence.

-If you are high-energy, it may be easier for you to keep up with your child than a person with lower energy levels.
+If you are high-energy, it may be easier for you to keep up with your high-energy child than a person with lower energy levels.
 Thankfully, both my husband and I are energetic and active people.
-If you need more ideas on how to set up your energetic child for success, I recommend the book Raising Your Spirited Child for ideas on tackling each temperament trait.
+If you need more ideas on how to set up your energetic child for success, I recommend the book Raising Your Spirited Child.
+This book shares great ideas on tackling each temperament trait.